-|Size:||Sleeps up to 5, 2 bedrooms|
+|Size||Sleeps up to 5, 2 bedrooms|

-Suitable for people with restricted mobility
+|Family friendly||Great for children of all ages, Suitable for people with restricted mobility|

 |Notes||Pets welcome, No smoking at this property|

-|Luxuries:||Log fire, DVD player|
+|Luxuries||Log fire, DVD player|

-|General:||Central heating, TV, Video player, CD player, Satellite TV, Wi-fi available|
+|General||Central heating, TV, Video player, CD player, Satellite TV, Wi-Fi available|

-|Standard:||Kettle, Toaster, Iron, Hair dryer|
+|Standard||Kettle, Toaster, Iron, Hair dryer|

-|Utilities:||Clothes dryer, Dishwasher, Cooker, Microwave, Fridge, Freezer, Washing machine|
+|Utilities||Clothes dryer, Dishwasher, Cooker, Microwave, Fridge, Freezer, Washing machine|

-|Furniture:||Sofabeds (1), Single beds (2), Double beds (1), Cots (1), Dining seating for 6, Lounge seating for 5|
+|Furniture||Single beds (3), Double beds (1), Cots (1), Dining seats for 6, Lounge seats for 5|

-|Outdoors:||Private garden, BBQ, Private fishing lake / river|
+|Outdoors||Private garden, BBQ, Private fishing lake or river|

-The recently renovated self-catering cottage has been furnished to a very high standard and has an enclosed garden with a decked seating area with views over open fields towards the Pentland Hills.
+The cottage has been furnished to a high standard and has an enclosed garden with a decked seating area with views over open fields towards the Pentland Hills.
 The galleried entrance hall and Shaker-style kitchen have flagstone floors and the kitchen has access to the back garden.
 The kitchen itself is equipped with everything you need for your stay including fridge, freezer, microwave, dishwasher, washing machine, fan oven and hob.

 Upstairs there are 2 beautifully decorated bedrooms one with a king-size bed and the other with twin beds.
 The bathroom has a white bathroom suite with a Victorian-style shower attachment.